JonasGessner/JGProgressHUD/README.md

 ```

 ### Framework:

-1. Drag the `JGProgressHUD.xcodeproj` file into your Xcode project.<br/>
+1. Drag the `JGProgressHUD.xcodeproj` file into your Xcode project.
-2. Add `JGProgressHUD.framework` to "Embedded Binaries" in the "General" tab of your project's target.<br/>
+2. Add `JGProgressHUD.framework` to "Embedded Binaries" in the "General" tab of your project's target.
-3. Add the `-ObjC` flag to "Other Linker Flags" in the "Build Settings" tab of your project's target.<br/>
+3. Add the `-ObjC` flag to "Other Linker Flags" in the "Build Settings" tab of your project's target.

-After you have included JGProgressHUD as framework simply import the module where you want to use it:
+Then import the module where you want to use it:

 ```objc
 @import JGProgressHUD;